 Advanced security and management controls

-A bit earlier, G Suite users even owned unlimited storage space.
+A bit earlier, Google Workspace users even owned unlimited storage space.
 But Google killed this option with its transition to the Workplace.
 Google Photos users (another dominant Google product) were in a rage since the company promised to keep unlimited storage forever.

 For a long time, Google Photos was a favorite app for many users.
 But this tool works perfectly for storing personal photo & video collections.
 And it’s completely useless for business purposes.